fran-man/fran-man.github.io/_posts/2021-01-19-entropy-and-complexity.markdown

     int ten = 10;

 So what gives?
-Surely we can do this simplification for free?
-Well, almost, but here we can argue that the complexity is "converted" into cognitive load as you examine the complex code, figure out what it should be doing, and re-write it.
+Surely we can do this simplification for "free"?
+Well, almost, but we can observe that the complexity is "converted" into cognitive load as you examine the complex code, figure out what it should be doing, and re-write it.
 In this case, the complexity is offset by the need to "do work", much like the CoE example.
 Obviously, this is an absurd example and no one in their right mind would argue that the small amount of effort to refactor this